compsult/MenuOptions/docs/source/SelectParams.rst

     When using autocomplete, if the user typed text does not match a `whole` select item, the border will be set to red.
 Once there is a match, the border returns to its default color.
-Set to true to disable this feature.
+Set to false to enable this feature.

-Note:
+Notes:
     1. Highlighing only restores previous styling if you set <input> elements border-color and border-width.
 If the <input> element inherits its CSS properties, they will not be restored to their original state (to avoid this scenario, set DisableHiLiting to true)
     2. To avoid conflicts with the <input> type=search, it is recommended to use <input> type=text when using MenuOptions highlighting.